 1. Dates and Venues

-The London Indian Film Festival will take place from 25 June - 5 July 2020.
+The London Indian Film Festival will take place from 17 June -03 July.
 The festival extends from London to other UK cities including Birmingham and Manchester.
-Additional cities may be included.
-By submitting your film, and upon selection, you are agreeing for your film to be screened at any one of our festival venues, in any city that the festival, covers as well as any number of times during the course of our 2022 festival.
+By submitting your film, and upon selection, you are agreeing for your film to be screened at any one of our festival venues, in any city that the festival covers as well as any number of times during the course of our 2022 festival.
 The Satyajit Ray Short Film Competition screenings may take place on our LoveLIFFatHome platform.

 All films for consideration should be supplied on Vimeo link.
 Selected films will need to be supplied in DCP format.
 Films to be screened on the LoveLIFFatHome platform will be needed in a digital format (such as MP4 or ProRes).
 The film must arrive in the required format to the confirmed address no later than six weeks before the festival opening date.